gordonmzhu/cheatsheet-js/EXPERIMENTAL.md

 * The computer is a harsh taskmaster.
 Character level precision matters.
 If you can't get this right, you will fail.
 * This is the easy part.
 Do not fail at the easy part.

-Todo lists are so f&ast;&ast;king lame.
+## Todo lists are so f&ast;&ast;king lame.
 Or are they?

+* You can learn more than you think from building a todo list.
+* Almost every site is a todo list.
+There are exceptions, but not many.
+* Our todo list is gonna be ugly because we are purposely ignoring visual style.

 V1 - Getting started